Skip to main content

 Sending a message

-Now, we are ready to create a customer order and notify other chains this event has happened.
-We do this by importing the message types and messaging utilities:
+Now, we are ready to create a customer order and notify other chains that this event has happened.
+We do this by importing the message types and messaging utilities to the src/order_chain/module.rell file:

 import lib.icmf.{ send_message };

-and defining an operation the customer can call to make the order:
+Next, we have to define an operation that the customer can call to make an order.
+Add the following code to the src/order_chain/operations.rell file:

 operation make_customer_order(details: msg.order_details) {